Why choose this course

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-As a graduate of this course, you will be highly employable, particularly if you succeed in doing a placement or internship, which can lead to a substantially enhanced CV.
+As a graduate of this course, you’ll be highly employable, particularly if you succeed in doing a placement or internship, which can lead to a substantially enhanced CV.

 Academic year structure